Worcester State welcomes qualified international applicants. No international applicants will be considered for the Spring semester unless:

 - iTEP 3.5

-- Applicants who have earned an Associate of Arts or Associate of Science degree from a regionally accredited U.S. college or university are not required to submit a TOEFL or IELTS score.
+- Applicants who have earned an Associate of Arts or Associate of Science degree from a regionally accredited U.S. college or university are not required to submit a TOEFL, IELTS, or a comparable test score report.

 - A copy of the identification page of the student's passport.